The University of Tampa

 Highest Paying Jobs by Major

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at The University of Tampa are Nuclear medicine technologists and medical dosimetrists, Surgeons, Securities, commodities, & financial services sales agents, Physicians, and Chief executives & legislators
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at The University of Tampa are Surgeons, Nuclear medicine technologists and medical dosimetrists, Securities, commodities, & financial services sales agents, Physicians, and Chief executives & legislators

-The most specialized majors at The University of Tampa are Biology (262 degrees awarded), Communications (160 degrees), Social Sciences (232 degrees), Math & Statistics (52 degrees), and Business (835 degrees).
+The most specialized majors at The University of Tampa are Communications (191 degrees awarded), Biology (236 degrees), Social Sciences (250 degrees), Natural Resources & Conservation (31 degrees), and Business (855 degrees) (as of 2021).

 View Data